Carbon-izer.com - The Katy Freeway Corridor

 Black Rifle Coffee Company / 7086 Highway 6 North

 Black Rifle Coffee Company opened its first Houston-area location in this former Boston Market store in March 2022.
-The original picture can be seen below.
+WHA has a picture of the original tenant (Boston Market, built in the mid-1990s) here, from 2009.

 JCI Grill / 6614 Highway 6 North